 Leaders are highly susceptible to the adverse affects of stress.
 A leader's day is filled with one decision after another.
 Those who disregard or fail to recognize signs that stress is increasing put their ability to make good decisions at risk.
+COVID-19 tends to exacerbate the everyday stressors that already exist, increasing the potential for poor decision making even further.

 As stress increases, a leader begins to lose access to two critical decision-making components: Emotional Intelligence and Cognitive Ability.
 Leaders must recognize that 1) stress is increasing and 2) nothing is being done to halt its climb.
 Failure to respond appropriately to high stress can result in Catastrophic Leadership Failure™.
 Having a plan in place to manage stress before it gets too high is a requirement for anyone, especially a leader.

 Awareness and understanding are keys to building Stress Resilience.
-This can safeguard a leader’s ability to access cognitive and emotional intelligences and use them in tandem to make sound decisions—even when stress levels are higher than normal.
+These can safeguard a leader’s ability to access cognitive and emotional intelligences and use them in tandem to make sound decisions—even when stress levels are higher than normal.

 A leader's capacity for Stress Resilience is the NEW key Competency for Leadership in the 21st Century. ~Dr. Henry L. Thompson, President & CEO of HPS